Tonight, I write.

 To write is to pray, and this is where I find my flow.
 A thing those who tell others how to live experience as “a state of time-bending joy”.
 My consumption of self-help knowledge is somewhat problematic, but we’ll talk about that later.

 The goal of this blog is to set my thoughts free, the storms and the calm seas, to use my fingertips to speak for me.
-To writing is to feel – joy.
+To write is to feel – joy.
 It feels like passion growing from seed of ideas, cultivated by hand and watered by my stream of thoughts.

 As I grow from the inside out I vow to myself to tend to the ideas brewing in my heart, bringing them to life as all things seen with the eyes have come to be realized – first by a thought, then by an action.